Achieving sturdy and toned abs is the ultimate goal of many fitness enthusiasts.

 The L-sit is one of the best calisthenics ab exercises you can do with and without equipment to develop a powerful core.

-L sit works better than several core exercises because it engages as many as eight muscles: rectus abdominish, obliques, hip, arms, quadriceps, shoulders, and pectoralis major.
+L sit engages as many as eight muscles: rectus abdominis, obliques, hip, arms, quadriceps, shoulders, and pectoralis major.

-Steps to perform L sit on a floor:
+Steps to perform the L sit on the floor:

 - Sit on the floor with your legs straight in front of you.